|Background artwork by Tenement01. Text by Christina Moore.|

 Weynik harrumphed as he climbed back into the command chair.
 “Get me Tanner on the line—and where the hell is that scrawny-assed fiancé of yours, Hrelle?!”

-“Death is better than bondage, slis’jaka,” the Movald’s ah’met cried, just seconds before he and his second simultaneously slit their own throats.
+“Death is my victory, slis’jaka,” the Movald’s ah’met cried, just seconds before he and his second simultaneously slit their own throats.

 Weynik was not altogether surprised when he walked into Sickbay to see Sasha Hrelle doing what she did best—trying to assure a gray-haired alien that everything would be all right.